vagabondHustler/subsearch/README.md

 Run main.py from where it is located `python .../SubSearch/SubSearch/main.py`

-To acces the settings, run main.py again
+To access the settings, run main.py again

 Right-click inside any folder containing the movie/series and you're done!

+If no subtitles are found or no subtitles (including the folder subs with extra .srt files) are synced with the movie check the search.log for a list with download links to all the diffrent subtitles that didn't pass the search threshold percentage or decreese the value in the settings GUI, accessed from main.py

 ## Supported languages <a name = "lsupport"></a>